-Rolex president bracelet
+Rolex president bracelet guide

 The Rolex President or Presidential bracelet has an iconic place in Rolex’s history and lineup of bracelets.
 Today, the bracelet is only available on Rolex’s most exclusive timepiece, the Day-Date, which is only made in precious metal.